ngrx/platform/projects/ngrx.io/content/guide/entity/recipes/additional-state-properties.md

 It's possible to add extra properties to a `State` extending from `EntityState`.
 These properties must be updated manually.
 Just like in a non-entity state, we can update the added properties in the reducer.
 This can be done with or without using the `@ngrx/entity` helper functions.

-In the below example we are going to use the [Entity Adapter](https://ngrx.io/guide/entity/adapter) example.
+The steps below show you how to extend the [Entity Adapter](https://ngrx.io/guide/entity/adapter) example.

 Usage:

-We are declaring the `selectedUserId` as an additional state property.
+Declare the `selectedUserId` as an additional property in the interface.

 <code-example header="user.reducer.ts">
 import { EntityState, EntityAdapter, createEntityAdapter } from '@ngrx/entity';